A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Introduction

-The most intricate part of our result is to prove low doubling dimension of the approximate core hubs.
-The general idea is to rely on the local sparsity of the shortest path covers (see \autoref{fig:core-hubs}): by definition, the core hubs lie in the sprawls of various scales, and for scale $r$ the sprawl can be covered by balls of radius $2r$ around the hubs of the shortest path cover.
+The most intricate part of our result is to prove low doubling dimension of these ``connecting hubs'', which are chosen as follows.
+We prove that to preserve all distances within a town $T$ it suffices to connect embeddings of $T$'s child towns in the towns decomposition via a carefully chosen set of so-called \emph{core hubs} within~$T$.
+To prove low doubling dimension, the general idea is to rely on the local sparsity of the shortest path covers (see \autoref{fig:core-hubs}): by definition, the core hubs lie in the sprawls of various scales, and for scale $r$ the sprawl can be covered by balls of radius $2r$ around the hubs of the shortest path cover.
 In a low highway dimension graph, any ball~$B$ of radius $cr/2$ contains only a small number of hubs.
 Hence, to bound the doubling dimension, we attempt to use these hubs as centers of balls of smaller radius to cover the core hubs.
 These balls have radius $2r<cr/2$, and hence this scheme can be applied recursively in order to cover the core hubs in~$B$ with balls of half the radius.
 Several issues arise with this approach though.
-To give only one example, part of the sprawl for scale $r$ in $B$ might be covered by balls centered at hubs outside of~$B$.
-However a key insight of our work is that in fact the number of hubs in the \emph{vicinity} of a ball is also bounded when using \autoref{dfn:hd} for the highway dimension.
+For instance, part of the sprawl for scale $r$ in $B$ might be covered by balls centered at hubs outside of~$B$.
+However a key insight of our work is that in fact the number of hubs in the \emph{vicinity} of a ball is also bounded when using \autoref{dfn:hd} for the highway dimension (see \autoref{lem:hub_bound}).

+Another obstacle when trying to bound the doubling dimension of the core hubs is that, unlike the nets in Talwar's split-tree decomposition, the hubs do not form a hierarchy, i.e., a hub at some scale may not be a hub at a lower scale.
+Nevertheless, we show that core hubs at different scales can be {\em aligned}: they can be shifted slightly in order to obtain a nested structure.
+We are able to show that this alignment process does not affect the target stretch of our embedding and, most importantly, ensures that the resulting set of {\em approximate core hubs} within $T$ has small doubling dimension.
+We may thus apply Talwar's~\cite{talwar2004bypassing} embedding of low doubling dimension metrics into bounded treewidth graphs to the approximate core hubs.